Sandeep-RN/kubernetes-project/README.md

 All you have to do is editing the terraform-files/myvars.auto.tfvars folder with your own values and running the "terraform apply" command inside the terraform-files folder.
 You will see the page on port 30001 and port 30002 in about 10 minutes.

-WARNING This terraform files creates an Amazon EC2 instance.
+WARNING: This terraform files creates an Amazon EC2 instance.
 There will be a payment due to AWS resource usage.

 Road Map: